se-hwan/mpc-python/visualizer/README.md

 # WORK IN PROGRESS
 # Description
-Will contain Unity project files to visualize a car that visualizes the results from MPC applied to various models.
+Will contain Unity project files to visualize the results from MPC applied to various models.